Working with Flows

 When deploying an application, some circumstances might compel you to verify that your application is not receiving some events while it is still processing certain other events.
 To make sure that processing is occurring without interference from other messages being received, you might stop corresponding endpoints.
 After verifying that everything is normal, you would then restart the stopped endpoints.
 For example, you might have an online shopping website and you want it to focus on web sales over everything else during the holiday season.
 At these high-volume sales times, you might want to shut down some partner or non-direct requests, and you would so so by stopping certain endpoints.

-You might also use this feature when testing a service that uses multiple endpoints to manage different protocols and requirements.
-You might want to stop the HTTP external endpoint while you are conducting some tests so that the service is not exposed to the outside world and thus not used.
+You might also use this feature when testing a flow that uses multiple endpoints to manage different protocols and requirements.
+You might want to stop the HTTP external endpoint while you are conducting some tests so that the flow is not exposed to the outside world and thus not used.
 At the same time, you want to keep other internal endpoints running (these are endpoints within or behind your firewall, such as JMS endpoints) so that you can go forward with your tests.